Midnight in the Switchgrass

 Midnight in the Switchgrass is a 2021 American crime thriller film directed by Randall Emmett in his directorial debut from a screenplay by Alan Horsnail.
 It stars Megan Fox, Bruce Willis, Emile Hirsch, Lukas Haas, Colson "MGK" Baker and Lydia Hull.

-It was released in limited theaters and video-on-demand on July 23, 2021, by Lionsgate and was critically panned upon release.
+It was released in limited theaters and video-on-demand on July 23, 2021, by Lionsgate.

 Plot

 Based on the true story of Texas's most dangerous serial killer, the film has the dramatization translocated to Florida.
 FBI Agent Karl Helter and his partner, Rebecca Lombardo, are very close to busting a sex trafficking ring.
 When they realize their investigation has crossed the path of a brutal serial killer, they team up with Florida Department of Law Enforcement Agent Byron Crawford, who has worked for years on the case.
 When Rebecca herself is abducted by their target and her life hangs in the balance, Byron, without asking for assistance from fellow law enforcement agents, has precious few hours to piece together the last clues and to put an end to the infamous "Truck Stop Killer".

 Peter Hillborough lives happily with his wife and daughter in a one-family house.
 At a gas station, he pretends to want to help a young woman (Tracey Lee) who has been sedated by a man.

 He takes her with him in his truck and locks her up in his garden shed.
 Hillborough meets Lombardo in a bar, adds knockout drops to her drink and also locks her in his garden shed.
 Lombardo encourages Lee to try to escape, who finds refuge with a neighbor, Georgia Kellogg.
 Crawford reviews the camera footage from a gas station and comes to the conclusion that Hillborough is the suspect and arrives there in time.